If I asked you what is your operating system what would you answer?

 They love life and want the only body they have to last a long time.

-Both Love and Fear can be used as effective driving force.
+Both Love and Fear can be used as effective driving force in the right situation.

 If you are being chased by a bear the fear of being killed likely kicks the body into motion for survival.
 However, the love of sprinting may not be sufficient enough to avoid being on the wrong end of a bear lunch.